-Additional evaluations show that when SRH services are tailored to meet the specific needs of youth, youth are more likely to use these services and access contraception.29 The scorecard draws upon the four service-delivery core elements identified in the United States Agency for International Development's High-Impact Practices in Family Planning (HIPs) brief, "Adolescent-Friendly Contraceptive Services," as the framework for assessing the policy environment surrounding FP service provision.30 One of the four elements is addressed in a separate indicator, Access to a Full Range of FP Methods, which evaluates the extent to which a country's policy environment supports youth access to a wide range of contraception.
-The remaining three service delivery elements are addressed in this indicator, Youth-Friendly FP Service Provision.
+Additional evaluations show that when SRH services are tailored to meet the specific needs of youth. they are more likely to use these services and access contraception.29 The Scorecard draws upon the four service-delivery core elements identified in the United States Agency for International Development's HIPs brief, "Adolescent-Friendly Contraceptive Services," as the framework for assessing the policy environment surrounding FP service provision.30 One of the four elements is addressed in a separate indicator, Access to a Full Range of FP Methods, which evaluates the extent to which a country's policy environment supports youth access to a wide range of contraception.
+The remaining three servicedelivery elements are addressed in this indicator, Youth-Friendly FP Service Provision.